 The apprentice will need their own personal vehicle for non farm use.
-The hosts prefer not to have visitors staying overnight in apprentice housing.
-Accommodations are available nearby.

-The stipend is $500 per month to start; up to $1000 per month.
 This apprenticeship will take place from Mid-April to Mid-November.
 Apprentices will have 2 days a week off depending on the busyness of the season.

 About the Community and Land